 After the administrator starts the migration batch, Exchange Online does the following:

 Verifies that directory synchronization is enabled.

-Checks that a mail-enabled user exists in the Office 365 organization for each user listed in the CSV file.
-Mail-enabled users are created in Office 365 as a result of the directory synchronization process.
+Checks that a mail-enabled user exists in the Microsoft 365 or Office 365 organization for each user listed in the CSV file.
+Mail-enabled users are created in Microsoft 365 or Office 365 as a result of the directory synchronization process.

-Converts the Office 365 mail-enabled user to an Exchange Online mailbox for each user in the migration batch.
+Converts the Microsoft 365 or Office 365 mail-enabled user to an Exchange Online mailbox for each user in the migration batch.

 Begins initial synchronization.
 Exchange Online processes up to N migration requests at one time.
 N represents the maximum number of concurrent migrations that the administrator specified when creating the migration endpoint used for the migration batch.
 By default, initial synchronization is performed on 20 mailboxes at a time until all mailboxes in the migration batch are migrated.